 Positive transference and regressive kinds of reliance have been handled at this point.
 Permission and rights to develop one’s life independently have been given to the client.

-Examples of Therapeutic Relationship
+Examples of Therapeutic Relationships

 Empathic reaction